Normal operations unlikely to resume in Strait of Hormuz after ceasefire agreed, as US begins blockade of Iranian ports

 US president Donald Trump announced in the late hours of April 7 that a ceasefire had been agreed between the US and Iran for a period of two weeks, subject to Iran ensuring the "complete, immediate and safe" opening of the Strait of Hormuz.
-However, shippers have cautioned that normal operations are unlikely to resume for weeks.
+However, shipping firms have cautioned that normal operations are unlikely to resume for weeks and the formation of a US naval blockade of Iran's ports has signalled that disruption is likely to continue.

 The Strait of Hormuz has been a focal point of the US and Israel's war on Iran, with normal traffic unable to pass through the strait due to Iranian attacks on vessels.
-With the ceasefire dependant on – as Trump has outlined on social media – the "complete, immediate and safe" opening of the Strait of Hormuz, there appears to be light at the end of the tunnel from a logistics perspective.
+With the ceasefire dependant on – as Trump has outlined on social media – the "complete, immediate and safe" opening of the Strait of Hormuz, it appeared that there could be light at the end of the tunnel from a logistics perspective.

-However, this relies on a number of factors, including that the terms of the ceasefire are adhered to, that an agreement can be reached before the end of the two-week period, and that shippers can begin to plan long-term with certainty that the strait will remain safe to sail through.
-A full restoration of pre-war traffic through the Strait of Hormuz will undoubtedly take time, with automotive supply chains likely to continue to feel the impact in the interim.
+However, as issues persist and without long-term certainty that the strait will remain safe to sail through beyond the two-week ceasefire period, a full restoration of pre-war traffic through the Strait of Hormuz will undoubtedly take time, with automotive supply chains likely to continue to feel the impact in the interim.

 Shippers expect disruption to continue for the time being